-- Assume leadership positions in professional, academic, clinical and/or community organizations. - Educate students and practitioners in health sciences in academic, clinical, and community settings. - Collaborate with key stakeholders, communities, and professionals in health and other fields, to advance inter-professional practice, education, and research. - Contribute to and disseminate scholarship for transfer of knowledge in the health sciences to promote excellence and best practice.
+- · Assume leadership positions in professional, academic, clinical and/or community organizations. - · Educate students and practitioners in health sciences to work in academic, clinical, and community settings. - Collaborate with key stakeholders, communities, and professionals in the health, welfare, and safety fields, to advance interprofessional practice, education, and research. - Contribute to and disseminate scholarship for transfer of knowledge in the health sciences to promote excellence and best practice in healthcare.

-Applicants must possess a master's or clinical doctoral professional degree in a health profession.
+Applicants must possess a master's degree or a doctoral degree in a healthcare or public health profession, including administration.